[This is an update from a post I did in 2018].

 - Their remaining *80% of “discretionary” money, was theirs to spend as they chose–for the most part.

 - Parents will need to restrict what purchases are–or are not–allowed based on their own values.
 Examples of “outlawed” purchases might be explicit music or violent video games.
 Be sure to major on the majors though, and don’t be afraid of letting them waste their money!
-(For years our 8-year-old daughter Lexi would spent all of her weekly allowances on frivolous purchases, living from “paycheck to paycheck.”
+(For years our 8-year-old daughter Lexi would spend all of her weekly allowances on frivolous purchases, living from “paycheck to paycheck.”
 Then one day she decided she wanted an American Girl doll.
 She started saving almost all of her allowance for the next 6 months and when that doll arrived, it was a hard-earned treasure.
-She learned an important lesson on how “the best things come to those who wait”–a lesson she’s never forgotton!)
+She learned an important lesson on how “the best things come to those who wait”–a lesson she’s never forgotten!)

 - Each year on their birthday, they would get an increase in allowance, and often be informed of new things they would need to start purchasing for themselves.
 Parents would do well to envision how much much financial responsibility they would want their kids to have on their first day of college and work towards that.